 (3) HSBC has closed bounce back loan applications to anyone who didn't apply for a feeder or business account by 9am on 30 September.

 Note: Monzo doesn't currently offer bounce back loans.
 And most banks state that funds should arrive in your account within days of being approved.

-Each month, you repay 1/60th of the capital, plus the interest that has accumulated that month.
+Each month, you repay 1/60th (or 1/108th if you extend the loan) of the capital, plus the interest that's built up that month.
 That means you repay more in the first repayment month than, say, in the 30th, as the amount you owe is decreasing.